-- Entering students have no specific requirements to declare an education major but must have a 2.75 or better GPA to be admitted to the Teacher Preparation Program. - All teacher education majors seeking teacher certification must maintain high professional standards and acceptable academic performance (a minimum of 2.75 GPA overall and a "C-" or better in all content areas and education coursework).
+- TCU students must have a 2.75 or better GPA. - Entering students have no specific requirements to declare an education major but must have a 2.75 or better GPA to be admitted to the Teacher Preparation Program. - All teacher education majors seeking teacher certification must maintain high professional standards and acceptable academic performance (a minimum of 2.75 GPA overall and a "C-" or better in all content areas and education coursework).